Nice96z/Nice96z/README.md

 ### 📚 Learning Resources
 - I’m currently utilizing [W3Schools](https://www.w3schools.com/) to learn web development, covering HTML, CSS, JavaScript, and more.
+- I also use online platforms like [Codecademy](https://www.codecademy.com/) and [Coursera](https://www.coursera.org/) to enhance my knowledge in cryptocurrency and NFTs.

 ### 📚 Technologies I'm Learning
 - **C#** 🎮: For game development.